Matching while Learning: Decentralized Explore-then-Exploit for Matching (DEEM): A payoff-maximizing policy

 \section{Decentralized Explore-then-Exploit for Matching (DEEM): A payoff-maximizing policy}

-In this section we present the design of a sequence of policies $\pi_N^*$ that achieves a nearly optimal rate of convergence of regret $V^* - W^N(\pi_N^*)$.
-We refer to our policy design as {\em DEEM: Decentralized Explore-then-Exploit for Matching}.
-Our main result, stated in the next section, is Theorem \ref{thm:mainresult}: there we exactly quantify the regret performance of DEEM (an upper bound on its regret), and characterize it as nearly optimal (a lower bound on the regret of any feasible WHO policy).
+In this section we present our proposed policy {\em DEEM: Decentralized Explore-then-Exploit for Matching}.
+Our main result (Theorem \ref{thm:mainresult}) will quantify the regret performance of DEEM and characterize it as nearly optimal.
+DEEM is formally defined in Figure~\ref{fig:def-DEEM} with supporting definitions in Figure~\ref{fig:def-alphai-ystar}.
+To assist the reader, we provide an informal schematic of DEEM in Figure~\ref{fig:DEEM-cartoon}.

-To begin to understand the challenges involved, consider the example in Figure \ref{fig:example}.
-In this example, there are two types of workers: ``novice'' and ``expert,'' with a mass of $\rho = 0.5$ of each present in steady state.
-There are two types of jobs: ``easy'' and ``hard,'' each arriving at rate $0.6$.